copperwater/xNetHack/doc/xnh-changelog-9.0.md

     spellbooks, scrolls, other magic items, and a teleportation trap.
   - "Ring, medium": a circular 1-space-wide ring.
 Eligible for random fills.
   - "Ring, large": a larger version of the above circular ring.
+- The "Mini maze" themed room has a slightly larger maze.

 ### Interface changes